John Benton (American football)

-John Benton (born December 13, 1963) is an American football coach who is the offensive line coach for the Seattle Seahawks of the National Football League (NFL).
+John Benton (born December 13, 1963) is an American professional football coach who is the senior offensive assistant and offensive line coach for the Seattle Seahawks of the National Football League (NFL).

 He previously served as an assistant coach for the New York Jets, San Francisco 49ers, Jacksonville Jaguars, Miami Dolphins, Houston Texans, St. Louis Rams, and New Orleans Saints.

 College career

-Benton attended Colorado State University (CSU), where he played offensive line for the Colorado State Rams football team.
+Benton attended Colorado State University (CSU), where he played for the Colorado State Rams football team.
 He earned honorable mention All-WAC honors during his junior and senior seasons and was named to the WAC's All-Academic team as a senior.
 He was also named to the Colorado State University Football All Century Team for the years 1893–1993.

 Coaching career

 Miami Dolphins

 In 2014 and 2015 he worked as the offensive line coach for the Dolphins.

 Jacksonville Jaguars

 In 2016 Benton coached with the Jaguars.

 San Francisco 49ers

 Benton was hired by the San Francisco 49ers as their offensive line coach in February 2017.
 He tested positive for COVID-19 and missed the team's week 14 game in 2020 against the Washington Football Team.